Monarch-Software-2021-2022/Sunrise-Encryption-GUI/README.md

 - Load & Initalize Plugins
 - Dedicated Info Files for Plugins

+**Other**
+- Dark Theme
+- Settings
+- Plugin Framework isnt getting faster than what it currently is

 ## What needs to be completed

-- Settings
 - More Encryption Methods
 - Better Icons & Thumbnails

 ## What I would like to be done

 - Better Plugin Framework
-- Plugin Loading should be faster for more complex plugins
-- Dark Theme

 ## Credits